triton-inference-server/model_analyzer/docs/config_search.md

 Using the `--run-config-search-<min/max>...` config options you have the ability to clamp the algorithm's upper or lower bounds for the model's batch size and instance count, as well as the client's request concurrency.

-_Note: That by default quick search runs unbounded and ignores any default values for these settings_
+_Note: By default, quick search runs unbounded and ignores any default values for these settings_

 ---